DuqueDeTuring/books2explore/readme.md

 - The Lies that Bind: Rethinking Identity by Kwame Anthony Appiah
 - The Life of the Mind (Harvest/HBJ Book) by Hannah Arendt
 - The Little Prover (The MIT Press) by Daniel P. Friedman
-- The Little Typer (The MIT Press)	The Little Typer (The MIT Press) by Daniel P. Friedman, David Thrane Christiansen (Paperback)
+- The Little Typer (The MIT Press) by Daniel P. Friedman, David Thrane Christiansen
-- The Lives of Ants	The Lives of Ants by Laurent Keller, Elisabeth Gordon (Kindle Edition)
+- The Lives of Ants by Laurent Keller, Elisabeth Gordon
 - The Logic Of Failure: Recognizing And Avoiding Error In Complex Situations, Dietrich Dorner
-- The Logic of Information: A Theory of Philosophy as Conceptual Design	The Logic of Information: A Theory of Philosophy as Conceptual Design by Luciano Floridi (Hardcover)
+- The Logic of Information: A Theory of Philosophy as Conceptual Design by Luciano Floridi
 - The Logic of Life: The Rational Economics of an Irrational World by Tim Harford
 - The Lord of the Rings Sketchbook by Alan Lee
 - The Making of a Cybertariat: Virtual Work in a Real World by Ursula Huws